clockworklabs/SpacetimeDB/docs/docs/Unity Tutorial/Part 1 - Basic Multiplayer.md

 In this tutorial we'll be giving you some CLI commands to execute.
 If you are using Windows we recommend using Git Bash or powershell.
 If you're on mac we recommend you use the Terminal application.
 If you encouter issues with any of the commands in this guide, please reach out to us through our discord server and we would be happy to help assist you.

+This tutorial has been tested against UnityEngine version 2022.3.4f1.
+This tutorial may work on newer versions as well.

 ## Prepare Project Structure

 This project is separated into two sub-projects, one for the server (module) code and one for the client code.
 First we'll create the main directory, this directory name doesn't matter but we'll give you an example: